-If you are going through an auto auction broker like Bidfor.me or A Better Bid, they will have to disclose their buyer number to you.
+If you are going through an auto auction broker like A Better Bid, they will have to disclose their buyer number to you.

 It's very important to understand that not all vehicles will need the same type of carrier.
 If the vehicle does not run, is oversized, or in pieces there will be additional considerations.

-When getting started., you will find mostly the open transporter is used because it's the cheapest way to ship a car.
+When getting started., you will find mostly open transport is used because it's the cheapest way to ship a car.
 You will also see many offer enclosed carrier options for hauling from the auto auction.

 Remember, if you are going to drive this car on a daily basis like taking the kids to school or buying groceries, open is just fine.

-If you are shipping a vehicle from an auction that has an exposed interior or engine bay, you may consider enclosed shipping to protect sensitive parts like leather, electronics, and engine parts.
-Enclosed carriers are capable of moving vehicles that do not run as well.
-So, if the auction purchase is a non-running project, you can still ship.
+If you are looking for auto transport from an auction that has an exposed interior or engine bay, you may consider enclosed shipping to protect sensitive parts like leather, electronics, and engine parts.

-The key is to inform the auction auto shipper what the situation is.
+The key is to inform your auction auto transport advisor what the situation is.
 The more information provided, the better and faster the result.

 Once your vehicle is paid for at the auction, you can arrange for us to come get it.
 Since we are licensed and insured carriers we are allowed to enter the auction and pick up a vehicle on your behalf.